 Traveling is not just a pastime for us; it’s the way we live and learn.
 Through our journey, we have discovered that we can serve as a bridge—connecting people to one another and to nature.
 We believe in letting things unfold naturally through the activities we design, creating space for connection and reflection.
 Over the past year, we have spent most of our time in northern Thailand, particularly enjoying our stays with hill tribe families.
 We have learned from their simple way of life, which exists in harmony with nature.
 This experience has beautifully and humbly shifted our perspective on life.

 Tangmo is a Thai artist whose work is deeply rooted in community connection, ecological awareness, and personal storytelling.
-Born to a farming family in the easten coastal region of Thailand, she studied Art Education at university and her creative journey began through years of hands-on work across Thailand, where she served as an education coordinator and later as a project manager for responsible tourism and community development initiatives on Samui Island and in Chiang Mai.
+Born to a farming family in the eastern coastal region of Thailand, she studied Art Education at university and her creative journey began through years of hands-on work across Thailand, where she served as an education coordinator and later as a project manager for responsible tourism and community development initiatives on Samui Island and in Chiang Mai.
 From 2014 to 2018, she worked closely with local schools, elephant care centers, and hill-tribe communities—especially the Karen people—whose ancestral knowledge and close relationships with elephants profoundly shaped her worldview.

 In 2019, Tangmo left the corporate sector to explore these themes more independently.
 She began sharing her experiences and insights through writing and small community actions, raising funds to support elephant welfare and local mahouts during the COVID-19 crisis.
 This period of self-directed learning laid the foundation for her transition into art-making.